maxive/os/scripts/moby/README.md

 To run in qemu, use `make run-moby`.

-At the moment, `linuxkit run rancheros` crashes with a kernel panic.
+At the moment, `linuxkit run maxiveos` crashes with a kernel panic.